 I sometimes ask them to send me photographs of their motorcycle, especially ones showing the front of their motorcycle.
 These photographs help me assess any liability for the accident, and are helpful when trying to settle the case with regard to the amount of damage to the motorcycle.

-Recently I had a potential client describe his motorcycle for me, he advised that he had done virtually everything he could to the front and the back of the motorcycle to help him be seen, including adding an oscillating head light and additional safety lights to the back.
+Recently I had a potential client describe his motorcycle for me, he said that he had done virtually everything he could to the front and the back of the motorcycle to help him be seen, including adding an oscillating head light and additional safety lights to the back.

-Motorcycle Safety Tips Regarding Maintenance
+Safety Tips Regarding Maintenance